 Short and Concise Class 8 Sound Notes

 Firstly, let us see what we are going to study in this chapter.
 The overview of the chapter is very necessary for every student.
-This gives you an idea about the content we are going to study and can also relate to our previous syllabus or chapters.
+This gives you an idea about the content we are going to study.
+These Short and Concise Class 8 Sound Notes will surely help you in your exams.

 What is Sound?